LucidtechAI/cradl-docs/concepts/datasets.md

 ## Deleting a dataset

 A dataset may not be deleted unless all documents contained in the dataset are deleted first.
-Our CLI and  SDK's supports doing this in a single command.
+Our CLI and SDKs support doing this in a single command.
 For instructions on how to delete all documents from a dataset see the [Documents](documents.md#deleting-documents) page.

 {% tabs %}
 {% tab title="CLI" %}